Hey-Mantle/polaris/README.md

 };
 ```

-Furthur down the stack you can then use the `useMantle` hook for most data and operations, for example:
+Further down the stack you can then use the `useMantle` hook for most data and operations, for example:

 ```js
 import { useMantle } from "@heymantle/react";